Shark Week: 316th Training Squadron Change of Command

 |0

-This work, Shark Week: 316th Training Squadron Change of Command [Image 5 of 5], by A1C Brian Lummus, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Shark Week: 316th Training Squadron Change of Command, by A1C Brian Lummus, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.